How Much Beetroot Powder Per Day? 300-600mg (2026): The Short Answer

 How Many Scoops of Beetroot Powder Per Day?

 How many scoops you need depends entirely on how much dietary nitrate each scoop delivers, which is why scoop count alone is meaningless across brands.
-With Beetroot Pro®, one serving already supplies 1,400mg of standardized nitrate and clears the clinical performance floor, so 1 to 2 scoops per day covers everything from daily performance to race-week loading.
+With Beetroot Pro®, one serving already supplies a published 160 mg of standardized dietary nitrate (from an 8,000 mg beet extract).
+That is below the 300 to 600 mg used in the performance trials, so treat scoop count as something to discuss with a coach or dietitian rather than a number to escalate on your own.

 If your product publishes a nitrate figure, the math is simple: divide your target (300 to 600mg of dietary nitrate) by the per-scoop nitrate to get scoop count.
 For an unstandardized raw powder with no published number, no scoop count can be trusted, you are guessing.
 That is the core limitation of answering "how many scoops" in the abstract.